 Reimaging Public Safety Task Force

-On February 4, the Montgomery County government released the report of its Reimagining Public Safety Task Force.
+On February 4, 2021, the Montgomery County government released its recommendations report of its Reimagining Public Safety Task Force.
 The Task Force was established in August 2020 following the death of George Floyd and other incidents.
 It is focused on the problem of racial injustice in Montgomery County.
-The report makes dozens of recommendations that include the elimination of School Resource Officers, changes to the routing of some 311/911 calls to include mental health or other non-police responders, changes to police training and culture, and many others.
+The report made dozens of recommendations that included the elimination of School Resource Officers, changes to the routing of some 311/911 calls to include mental health or other non-police responders, changes to police training and culture, and many others.
 Click here for a copy of the report.

 County Office of Racial Equity and Social Justice and Racial Equity and Social Justice Advisory Committee

 Montgomery County created an Office of Racial Equity and Social Justice (RESJ) and appointed a Chief Equity Officer, Tiffany Ward.
 There is also a Montgomery County Racial Equity and Social Justice Advisory Committee (RESJAC).
 The committee meets once a month online, includes representatives from the public and county offices.

 To access the meeting minutes, go to https://www.montgomerycountymd.gov/boards/sites/RESJ/index.html and then click on Meeting Minutes.

 Here are links for the Office of RESJ and the RESJ Advisory Committee: